Winterizing Your Mobile Home

 As temperatures drop, we begin to raise the thermostat at home.
 Save yourself some money and make your mobile home energy efficient this winter by taking the necessary steps to winterize your mobile home.

 There are quite a few things that you can do yourself to prepare your mobile home for winter.
 You can save some money by doing small tasks yourself and saving the bigger repairs and preparations for a professional.
 Always call a professional when dealing with gas lines or larger repairs.
-Here are a few small preventative repairs/ mobile home winterizing tips you can do yourself:
+Here are a few small preventative repairs/ manufactured home winterizing tips you can do yourself:

 Use caulk to seal drafty areas and potential leaks.
 A few places to caulk outside of your home to keep your mobile home sealed for winter would be your gutters, plumbing and furnace vent pipes, around door and window frames and around the dryer vent and TV wire entrances.